-We are a citizen science initiative that hopes to engage academics, field researchers, students, hobbyists and general members of the public in collecting moss for air quality analysis.
-Join us in our 2020 and 2021 field seasons to collect moss all over Canada!
+We are a community science initiative that hopes to engage academics, field researchers, students, hobbyists and general members of the public in collecting moss for air quality analysis.
+Join us in our 2021 and 2022 field seasons to collect moss all over Canada!

 Biomonitoring refers to using plants or animals to monitor the environment.
 Bryophytes (mosses) are ideal for monitoring air quality since they receive all their nutrients from the atmosphere rather than the soil.
 While setting up and maintaining air quality monitoring stations can be difficult and expensive, moss is free and found almost everywhere!
 That’s why we chose bryomonitoring to help us gain an understanding of air quality across Canada, but we need volunteers like you to help collect samples!

 How can I participate?

 Community science relies on the participation of interested people to help us gather data for research.
 If you find yourself out hiking, exploring, or doing field research, taking a few minutes to collect samples for us is easy!
 Here’s how it works:

 Reserve your turf

 Sign up to sample a spot anywhere across Canada.